The Visible Costs

 Context Switching

-A single compliance finding might require checking the CSPM for technical details, the GRC for control mapping, the ticketing system for remediation status, and a shared drive for evidence documentation.
-Each context switch compounds cognitive overhead.
+A single compliance finding might require checking the CSPM for technical details, the GRC for control mapping, the ticketing system for status, and a shared drive for evidence.
+Each context switch compounds overhead.

 Opportunity Cost

-Every hour spent on manual compliance activities is an hour not spent on strategic security improvements, architecture decisions, or innovation.
-Organizations often know they should be doing more proactive security work but can’t because compliance operations consume all available bandwidth.
+Every hour spent on manual compliance is an hour not spent on strategic security improvements or innovation.

 Reducing Compliance Costs

 Automate evidence collection.
-Evidence that assembles itself continuously costs dramatically less than evidence that’s gathered manually before each assessment.
+Evidence that assembles itself continuously costs far less than evidence gathered manually before assessments.

 Enable automated remediation.
-A misconfiguration that’s fixed automatically in seconds costs far less than one that goes through a multi-day ticketing workflow.
+A misconfiguration fixed in seconds costs far less than one going through a multi-day ticketing workflow.

 Maintain continuous compliance.
-The cost of staying compliant continuously is far lower than the cost of sprinting to achieve compliance before each assessment.
+Staying compliant continuously costs far less than sprinting before each assessment.

 Ready to automate your cloud governance?